karlkeefer/pngr/README.md

 You can do more advanced migrate commands

 ### Opening a psql client
-`sudo docker exec -it pngr_postgres_1 psql --username postgres --dbname postgres` Remember to use `\q` to exit.
+`sudo docker-compose exec postgres psql -U postgres` Remember to use `\q` to exit.

 ### Rebuilding your database from scratch